 - 1. Self-signed Certificates to represent the Root CA itself; - 2.
 Certificates for Subordinate CAs and Cross Certificates; - 3.
 Certificates for infrastructure purposes (e.g. administrative role certificates, internal CA operational device certificates, and OCSP Response verification Certificates); - 4.
 Certificates issued solely for the purpose of testing products with Certificates issued by a Root CA; and - 5.
 Subscriber Certificates, provided that: - a.
 The Root CA uses a 1024-bit RSA signing key that was created prior to the Effective Date; - b.
 The Applicant's application was deployed prior to the Effective Date; - c.
 The Applicant's application is in active use by the Applicant or the CA uses a documented process to establish that the Certificate's use is required by a substantial number of Relying Parties; - d.
-The CA follows a documented process to determine that the Applicant's application poses no known security risks to Relying Parties; and - e.
-The CA documents that the Applicant's application cannot be patched or replaced without substantial economic outlay.
+The CA follows a documented process to determine that the Applicant's application poses no known security risks to Relying Parties; - e.
+The CA documents that the Applicant's application cannot be patched or replaced without substantial economic outlay; - f.
+The CA signs the Subscriber Certificate on or before June 30, 2016; and - g.
+The notBefore field in the Subscriber Certificate has a date on or before June 30, 2016.